-Assessment for decision-making is essential to the safety of patients and their trust in the capability of their medical practitioner.
+Assessment for decision making is essential to the safety of patients and their trust in the capability of their medical practitioner.
 It is also essential to institutional accountability.

-These assessments must be fair to trainees and, taken together as a group, they must attest to all aspects of competence.
+Assessments for decision making must be fair to trainees and together they must attest to all aspects of competence.
 To accomplish these ends, assessments must meet standards of quality (see 3.5).